Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Due diligence is an ongoing process and requires financial institutions to constantly update customer profiles and monitor account activity.

-There are five main steps of complying with the know your customer rule.
+There are five main steps of complying with the know your customer rule, which is part of how banks are regulated.
 These include:

-The higher risk category a customer falls into, the more often their activities will be reviewed.
+Once an account is opened, the institution will conduct an annual review of their activity.
+The higher the risk category a customer falls into, the more often their activities will be reviewed.

 KYC compliance involves four key elements.
 When gathering KYC information, organizations must: